 Robin Dawson Hatfield

 When our son was diagnosed with Autism, our first thought was not “where will my child go to school?”
-We were completely immersed in the ever-so-important early intervention stage, which included Speech therapy, Occupational therapy and Applied Behavioral Analysis.
-Our son did well in his therapies; however, as he got older we would soon be faced with finding a school that would meet his needs and help him reach his full potential.
+At first, we were completely immersed in the ever-so-important early intervention stage, which included Speech therapy, Occupational therapy and Applied Behavioral Analysis.
+While our son did well in his therapies, he got older, and soon we were faced with finding a school that would meet his needs and help him reach his full potential.
 We longed for a school that would be a perfect fit-one that will nurture him and allow him to explore his environment while teaching him life skills and academics.
 Like many parents in our area, we felt agonized that there was a large hole in the services and educational opportunities available for special needs children in our area.